 Our office and recommended hotels are 30-50 minutes from the airport (depending on traffic).
 Most climbers take a Lyft, Uber, or taxi directly from the airport.

 Another option is taking the Light Rail (public transit) from the airport station to Westlake Station, followed by a Lyft/Uber/taxi the last 1.8 miles to the office and vicinity.
 The Light Rail is $3 for this one-way trip and is easy to navigate from the office.

 6:30 a.m.
 Gear Check Day 1 of Course

 We meet at the Alpine Ascents Office at 6:30 a.m. on Day 1 of your course for your gear check.
-Please be on time.
-Alpine Ascents provides transportation to and from the office to the trail head.
-Please review the Gear Check information and come prepared.
+Please be on time and come prepared, following your Gear Check information.